Mashable & Harvard conducted one of the most powerful research studies on startups and found some interesting facts:

 - Avoid negative social proof.
 For example, if you are have a dog walking company, it’s probably not a good idea say: “4 out of 5 dogs that are lost are due to dog walker negligence”.
 While this statistic is made up, it is to drive home a point – that negative social proofing can drive a customer completely from your industry, let alone your business.

 - Customers care about others experiencing the benefits with your service as opposed to how much money can be saved.
-Don’t take our word for it, read this Wall Street Journal study for yourself!
+Don’t take our word for it, read this Medium Startup Article for yourself!
 People were more inclined to know that 77% of customers are saving energy, as opposed to saying “You can save money!”

 - Use pictures and logos when doing social proofing.
 Pictures are known to increase trust among customers, even if the pictures have nothing to do with what is being expressed.
 People prefer to see human faces, and are more believed when there is a corresponding face attached to the testimonial.